the-other-mariana/the-other-mariana.github.io/_posts/2023-06-30-text-summarizing.md

 The choice of the specific values, such as [0.0], [0.841], [0.909], and so on in the previous example, is not inherently significant.
 These values are based on the sine and cosine functions and are used to create distinct patterns (or random?) across different positions.

+**Learning Rate Schedule**

+A **learning rate schedule** is a technique used in training machine learning models to adjust the learning rate over the course of training.
+The learning rate **determines the step size at which the model's parameters are updated** during optimization.

+The **optimizer** in this case is Adam, which determines how the update gets done.
+In general, the optimizer, which is built using the **learning rate**, updates the model's trainable variables based on the loss, too.

 ---

 **Padding Mask**: The input vector of the sequences is supposed to be fixed in length.
 Hence, a max_length parameter defines the maximum length of a sequence that the transformer can accept.
 All the sequences that are greater in length than max_length are truncated while shorter sequences are padded with zeros.
 The zero-paddings, however, are not supposed to contribute to the attention calculation nor in the target sequence generation.
 Thus, the need for masks.